MediaMath/qasino/README.md

 To run the CSV publisher:

     python bin/qasino_csvpublisher.py --identity 1.2.3.4 --index-file index.csv

+###Docker

+Alternately, you can build qasino using [Docker](https://www.docker.com/).
+This will let you deploy qasino in a Docker container.
+Simply call the Docker build command on the Dockerfile included in this repo:

+    docker build -t="my-container-name" /path/to/qasino/

-To run using Docker, call `docker run` on the container you built.
+To run the qasino server using Docker, call `docker run` on the container you built.
 You need to use the `-P` flag (or set port mappings manually) in order to send requests to the qasino server.
 For example:

     docker run -P my-container-name /opt/qasino/bin/qasino_server.py

 You can find the ports that Docker assigned to your qasino container using `docker ps`.

+###Pip (client only)

+You can also install the qasino SQL client using `pip`.
+This will let you query a qasino server from the command line (like running the `bin/qasino_sqlclient.py` program).
+This should work on most Linux / OS X
+computers:

+    pip install qasino_client

+Afterwards, the command `qasinosql` will start a command line interface to a qasino server.  `qasinosql` takes the same flags as `qasino_sqlclient.py`; in fact, the former is simply a wrapper around the latter.
+For example:

+    qasinosql -H 1.2.3.4 -p 15598

 ##Overview